-Priority Mail Express and Priority Mail packaging provided by the USPS must be used only for Priority Mail Express or Priority Mail, as applicable.
-Regardless of how the packaging is reconfigured or how markings may be obliterated, any matter mailed in USPS-provided Priority Mail Express or Priority Mail packaging is charged the appropriate Priority Mail Express or Priority Mail price.
+USPS-produced packaging (including Flat Rate packaging) must be used only for Priority Mail Express, Priority Mail, or USPS Connect Local mail, as applicable.
+USPS-produced packaging is not eligible for shipping mailable hazardous material or live animals.
+The mailer of any matter mailed in USPS-produced packaging, regardless of how the packaging is reconfigured or how markings may be obliterated, is charged the appropriate Priority Mail Express, Priority Mail, or USPS Connect Local price.